hdlane/benevolence-app-api/README.md

 # Benevolence App API

-The backend API for the Benevolence App built in Ruby on Rails.
+The backend API for the Benevolence App built in Ruby on Rails with PostgreSQL.
 The Benevolence App is a solution that integrates with Planning Center to provide meals, services, and item donations to those in need.
 It was developed in response to the lack of a built-in solution within Planning Center.
 This repository handles all data processing, syncing, and API endpoints.

 View the app here: [https://app.benevolenceapp.com/](https://app.benevolenceapp.com)